And greetings to you, thrill seekers, music lovers all across the fruited plain Rushland Boss sizzling here at the EIB Southern Command.

 It's a swamp in the summertime.

-High humidity, worse than it is in parts of Florida.
+Worse than it is in parts of Florida.

-This is always been hot in the summer.
+It's always been hot in the summer.

-Experts predict scorching summer, as the Memorial Day weekend beckons.
+Experts predict scorching summer as the Memorial Day weekend beckons.

-This is another thing for you to be fretting over in panic and maybe even in fear of.
+It's another thing for you to be fretting over in panic and maybe even in fear of.

-Federal climate scientists predict drought will intensify in much of the West this summer and persist in the fire scorched southeast despite recent rain.
+Federal climate scientists predict drought will intensify in much of the West this summer and persist in the fire-scorched southeast despite recent rain.

 They do get one thing right here.

-The National Hurricane Center will announce its hurricane forecast.
+Also, tomorrow, big, big day for the drive-bys, the National Hurricane Center will announce its hurricane forecast.

 Other forecasts envision more storms than normal.

-The climate center says that tropical storms can break droughts quickly, but cautions that is unlikely in the Southeast because rainfall deficits exceed one foot in many areas.
+The climate center says that tropical storms can break droughts quickly, but cautions that is unlikely in the southeast because rainfall deficits exceed one foot in many areas.

-Now we are in the Southeast.
+Now, we are in the southeast.

 And finally, global warming debunked.